SitePen/dstore/docs/Stores.md

 `canCacheQuery(method, args)' | This can be a boolean or a method that will indicate if a collection can be cached (if it should have `isValidFetchCache` set to true), based on the query method and arguments used to derive the collection.
 `isLoaded(object)` | This can be defined to indicate if a given object in a query can be cached (by default, objects are cached).

+## Tree

+This is a mixin that provides basic support for hierarchical data.
+This implements several methods that can then be used by hierarchical UI components (like [dgrid](https://github.com/SitePen/dgrid) with a tree column).
+This mixin uses a parent-based approach to finding children, retrieving the children of an object by querying for objects that have `parent` property with the id of the parent object.
+In addition, objects may have a `hasChildren` property to indicate if they have children (if the property is absent, it is assumed that they may have children).
+This mixin implements the following methods:

+* `getChildren(parent)` - This returns a collection representing the children of the provided parent object.
+This is produced by filtering for objects that have a `parent` property with the id of the parent object.
+* `mayHaveChildren(parent)` - This synchronously returns a boolean indicating whether or not the parent object might have children (the actual children may need to be retrieved asynchronously).
+* `getRootCollection()` - This returns the root collection, the collection of objects with `parent` property that is `null`.

+The Tree mixin may serve as an example for alternate hierarchical implementations.
+By implementing these methods as they are in `dstore/Tree`, one could change the property names for data that uses different parent references or indications of children.
+Another option would be define the children of an object as direct references from the parent object.
+In this case, you would define `getChildren` to associate the `parent` object with the returned collection and override `fetch` and `fetchRange` to return a promise to the array of the children of the parent.

 ## Resource Query Language

 [Resource Query Language (RQL)](https://github.com/persvr/rql) is a query language specifically designed to be easily embedded in URLs (it is a compatible superset of standard encoded query parameters), as well as easily interpreted within JavaScript for client-side querying.
 Therefore RQL is a query language suitable for consistent client and server-delegated queries.
+The dstore packages serializes complex filter/queries into RQL (RQL supersets standard query parameters, and so simple queries are simply serialized as standard query parameters).

-The dstore packages includes an alternate query engine for using
-RQL as the query language.
+dstore also includes an alternate query engine for using RQL as the query language for filtering.
 This can be enabled by setting the <code>queryEngine</code> property:

     require(['dstore/extensions/rqlQueryEngine'], function (rqlQueryEngine) {
         var rqlStore = new Memory({